 - Fees for private marinas, entrances to natural parks, and taxes may also be incurred.

-- Make sure you know what’s on board in advance so you can enjoy your favorite water activities.
+- Make sure you know what’s on board in advance when you do a yacht charter, so you can enjoy your favorite water activities.

 ❐ Enjoy the sunset on the owner’s suite balcony of the new Lagoon Seventy7